Keyboard shortcuts

 Program Structure

-A µcad program primary consists of the following core elements:
+A µcad program primarily consists of the following core elements:

 This section just explains the core elements but each may contain various statements.